tighten/jigsaw-site/source/docs/deploying-your-site.md

 return [
     'build' => [
-        'destination' => '../../{env}/public',
+        'destination' => 'dist/{env}/public',
     ],
     // ...
 ];
 ```

-In this example, running `./vendor/bin/jigsaw build staging` would output your built files to staging/public, two levels up from your project root.
+In this example, running `NODE_ENV=staging npm run build` would output your built files to `dist/staging/public`.
 Jigsaw will create any directories that do not already exist.

-You can also assign different source and build paths for different environments by using multiple [environment-specific `config.php` files](/docs/environments/).
-Source and destination paths in `config.production.php`, for example, will get merged with any build paths that have been defined in `config.php` when running `./vendor/bin/jigsaw build production`.
+You can also assign different source and build paths for different environments by using multiple [environment-specific config files](/docs/generating-your-site#environments).

+Source and destination paths in `config.production.php`, for example, will get merged with any build paths that have been defined in `config.php` when running `npm run build`.